princomp/princomp.github.io/source/solutions/control/recursion.md

     It would display `|| 4, 2, 1 **`.
 You can download the solution above to execute the method and see for yourself.
 Note that the condition `currentIndex == 0`  adds the ` ** ` string *at the very end* of the string returned.
     </details>

 #.
+Write a *recursive* method that asks the user to enter a `string`, and calls itself if the user entered anything other than `"Let me out!"`.

+    ```{download="./code/projects/RecursivePrison.zip"}
+    !include`snippetStart="// Beginning of solution.",snippetEnd="// End of solution."` code/projects/RecursivePrison/RecursivePrison/Program.cs
+    ```

+#.
 Rewrite the following `while` loop as a recursive method.

     ```{download="./code/projects/RecursionAndLoops.zip"}